 Tip: Sign in to all apps as you start your day

 While the Esri apps work together, with Workforce launching the apps you have associated with your project, credentials are not passed between them.
 As a result, you could end up signed in to the apps on your device as different users.
 Perhaps your organization shares devices, and the last user didn't sign out of Collector.
-If you were to sign in to Workforce and then launch Collector, you might not have access to the required map, or you might inadvertently collect data as the wrong user.
-To avoid issues like these, sign in to all the integrated apps you'll be using at the start of your day, and then sign in to Workforce with confidence that the correct identities will be used in each app.
+If you were to sign in to Workforce and launch Collector, you might not have access to the required map, or you might inadvertently collect data as the wrong user.
+To avoid issues such as these, sign in to all the integrated apps you'll be using at the start of your day, then sign in to Workforce with confidence that the correct identities will be used in each app.

 Open Collector, Explorer, and Survey123 through Workforce

 Your project owner might have configured Workforce so that it is integrated with Collector, Explorer, and Survey123.
 While you can still directly open and use those apps independent of Workforce, your project might be configured to open a particular map or survey, or (for Collector or Survey123) to pass information such as the GlobalID, assignment ID, or location to the integrated app.
 When you use Workforce to open the integrated app, the project owner's configuration is honored.
 The appropriate map or survey is opened.
 A new collection or survey can be started at the specified location, and the GlobalID, assignment ID, and location from the assignment can be shared with the new collection or survey as desired by the project owner.